 Super easy to make three-ingredient banana pancakes?!
 Count me in!
-This recipe is also gluten-free, grain-free and dairy-free!
+This recipe is also gluten-free, grain-free, dairy-free and animal-based!

 For those gluten-free folks who feel like they are missing out when it comes to breakfast, I’m here to tell you that you can still eat pancakes!
 These three-ingredient banana pancakes are wonderful.
 All you need are eggs, bananas and some sort of flour to thicken the batter, as needed.